KinXpeng/cins-docs/src/usually/introduction/index.md

   path: /usually
 ---

-## Introduction
+## Features

-About `cins` library,it contains many common methods and some regular expressions.
+- No download dependencies, out of the box!
+- Collected a variety of common methods, such as RE, upload and get location, etc...